jhl1214/GCNotificationView/README.md

 import GCNotificationView
 ```

-Then all you need to do to use `GCNotificationView` is simply call the method with your message!
+Then all you need to do to use `GCNotificationView` is simply call the method with your message.

 ```swift
 GCNotificationView(yPoint: CGFloat).show(message: "Hello, World!")
 ```

+Done!
+Super easy and super simple.

 ## Author